v4iv/theleakycauldronblog/src/pages/blog/authenticated-serverless-crud-with-netlify-functions-and-faunadb-part-2.md

 To sign in we’ll use Fauna’s native `Login` function.
 This will take the password in the incoming payload and convert it to the hash format and try to match it against the stored hash.
 We’ll be using the `users_by_email` Index that we created earlier to identify the user.

-First we need to create a file, let’s name it `sign-in.js`
+First, we need to create a file, let’s name it `sign-in.js`

 ```shell
 touch sign-in.js